aperswal/CloudFormation_To_Terraform/README.md

 ## Introduction

-The CloudFormation to Terraform Converter is a web-based tool that simplifies the process of migrating AWS CloudFormation templates to Terraform configuration files.
+The CloudFormation to Terraform Converter is a tool that simplifies the process of migrating AWS CloudFormation templates to Terraform configuration files.
 This tool is designed for cloud engineers and DevOps professionals who are transitioning from AWS-specific infrastructure-as-code to a more cloud-agnostic approach using Terraform.

 ## Features

 - Web-based interface for easy file uploads
+- Command-line interface for local file conversion
 - Supports single file, multiple files, and ZIP file uploads
 - Converts CloudFormation (YAML/JSON) to Terraform (.tf) format
 - Provides immediate download of converted files
-- Allows multiple conversions without page refresh
+- Allows multiple conversions without page refresh in web interface
 - Responsive design for various device sizes

 ## Prerequisites